Table of Contents Show

 The NSU Art Museum explores the area’s visual history.
 Located in the center of downtown Fort Lauderdale, the museum aims to change the peoples’ perspective of the world and explores topics that strike a chord with the South Florida community.
 It explores conversations surrounding inequality and identity and attempts to foster feelings of empathy, compassion, and awe.

-It’s a must-visit when considering all the things to do in Fort Lauderdale.
 You can even enjoy a virtual tour of these exhibits!
 But be warned, it’ll make you want to visit the real thing.

 2.4 Fort Lauderdale Fire and Safety Museum